 Ultrasonic washers use high frequency sound waves to facilitate an effect called, “Cavitation.”
 Ultrasonic cavitation uses sound waves (compression waves) to rapidly create and collapse tiny bubbles.

 When used along with ultrasonic cleaning solution, these compression waves clean and scrub delicate lab and processing equipment.
 See “Ultrasonic Washers: How Do They Work?”

-Vaping allows patients and adults (in adult-use states) to inhale cannabinoids and terpenes at the precise temperatures where the trichome resins phase change from a viscous liquid to a gas (or vapor.)
+Vaping allows patients and adults (in adult-use states) to inhale cannabinoids and terpenes at the precise temperatures where the trichome resins change from a viscous liquid to a gas or vapor.

 Vaping works by using very precise heat to only vaporize the desired cannabinoids without allowing the plant material to combust, which releases smoke and toxins into the lungs.